GumTreeDiff/gumtree/README.md

 * it works on a tree structure rather than a text structure,
 * it can detect moved or renamed elements in addition of deleted and inserted elements.

+## Supported languages

-We already deal with a wide range of languages: Java, C, JavaScript and Ruby.
+We already deal with a wide range of languages: C, Java, JavaScript, Python, R, Ruby.
+Click [here](https://github.com/GumTreeDiff/gumtree/wiki/Languages) for more details about the language we support.

 More languages are coming soon, if you want to help contact [me](http://www.labri.fr/perso/falleri).

 ## Citing GumTree